Top 13 Productivity Tips For Remote Workers.

 Today, managers test new solutions to manage remote employees by providing them with a professional workspace and a sense of community.
 The benefits of co-working spaces, such as increased productivity and collaboration, suggest that companies should consider using them as a solution to manage their remote workforce.

 10. Self-Reward Yourself After Every Smallest Milestone.

-Self-administer rewards for every smallest achievement!
+How to achieve a career progress while there is no boss to check upon you?
+You can additionally discipline yourself by self-administering rewards for every smallest achievement!
 Our brains tend to feel the rewarding shot of dopamine at the start of every project.
 What decides our eventual success is the ability to finish rather than start projects.

 This is why it is good to condition your brain by rewarding yourself for every smallest success.
 It could be a movie, a piece of chocolate, a session of video gaming, et cetera.
 Small success —- small reward.
 And yet, it will do you miracles.